A frequent autism communication question I receive is about how to store and organize your visual tools. It’s an important question.

 After a little more searching, I found a perfect replacement rolling file cart.

 First, it was easy to assemble.
 I didn’t need to hire an engineer to do it!
-Took less that 10 minutes.
+Took less than 10 minutes.

 This rolling file cart will roll easily where I need it and it will hold plenty of files.
 It’s low enough to store under a table or a shelf.
 It’s much more sturdy than the one I’m replacing, and best of all, it looks good.
 Aesthetics always help.